 Common fallacies about expats in Angola

-We are paying allowances and premium salaries, that should solve their problems;
+- We are paying allowances and premium salaries!
+That should solve their problems

-They are our best, they will handle it;
+- They are our best – they will handle it

-- Expats should be chosen very carefully and usually are technically good, with abilities that add value to the company.
-But because of these abilities, companies expect them to be able to handle any situation with minimum effort, even unexpected or very different things from what they were used to.
-Companies tend to undervalue the importance of these difficulties or the effort put in to solve them;
+Expats should be chosen very carefully and usually are technically good, with abilities that add value to the company.
+But because of these abilities, companies expect them to be able to handle any situation without much outside help.

-We are an international company we give our expats support from the home office;
+- We are an international company we give our expats support from the home office

-We hired the expat not his/her family;
+- We hired the expat not his/her family

-Angola nowadays is almost the same as back home;
+- Angola nowadays is almost the same as back home

 These companies need to learn how to manage their expats.
-Companies are failing to understand that increased job satisfaction protects their investment in the employee.
+Companies fail to understand that increased job satisfaction protects their investment in the employee.
 And If they are spending more than 10 000 USD per month per employee, it’s a high investment!
-The expat needs to be focused on the work, on his mission, on transferring knowledge…
+The expat needs to be focused on the work, on his mission, and on transferring knowledge…

 How can companies improve their expat management

-Maintain strong, clear and regular communication
+- Maintain strong, clear, and regular communication

-- this should be both formal and informal.
+This communication should be both formal and informal.
 Companies should require expats to report back regularly.
 Reports on adaptation to the culture or daily life difficulties to achieve goals and even home visits to headquarters should be required.

-Having a career and repatriate plan
+- Having a career and repatriate plan

-Clear and stable rules
+- Clear and stable rules

-Keep the promises
+- Keep the promises

-- Some companies tend to change the terms of expatriation after it begins.
-This will be seen as very unethical and it’s the easiest and the most obvious way of making an expat (or any employee) unhappy and looking for another workplace.
+Some companies tend to change the terms of expatriation after it begins.
+This will be seen as very unethical, and it’s the easiest and the most obvious way of making an expat (or any employee) unhappy and looking for another workplace.

-Don’t be cheap
+- Don’t be cheap

-- Companies tend to start saving on the wrong things, like plane tickets, reducing bonuses or allowances.
-Expats are really expensive and being worried about more 100 USD per month when the company spends 10 000 to 15 000 USD is just stupid.
+Companies tend to start saving on the wrong things, like plane tickets and reducing bonuses or allowances.
+Expats are really expensive, and being worried about 100 USD per month when the company spends 10 000 to 15 000 USD is just stupid.

 A good thing turned bad – a simple example of what not to do…

-The ticket isn’t booked at the best time, the price goes up 200 USD and the company now wants to schedule a flight through Dubai or Istanbul… making an 8 hours trip into 24 hours… This is a trip that no one wants to make and will become upset for having to do it.
+The ticket isn’t booked at the best time, the price goes up 200 USD, and the company now wants to schedule a flight through Dubai or Istanbul… making an 8 hours trip into 24 hours… This is a trip that no one wants to make, and they will become upset for having to do it.

-Companies in Angola need to look at the Human Capital as their main asset and expats are one their biggest source of value.
-Expat’s value comes from their ability to perform but also because they can transfer know-how from the head office to the Angolan branch, but they also bring back very specific skills and knowledge from their expatriation.
+Companies in Angola need to look at Human Capital as their primary asset, and expats are one of their most significant sources of value.
+Expats’ value comes from their ability to perform and transfer know-how from the head office to the Angolan branch.
+Still, they also bring back particular skills and knowledge from their expatriation.

-The salary is important but it’s only one of the many factors that will determine if an expat is motivated, focused, performing and continues to contribute to the company after the repatriation.
+The salary is important but it’s only one of the many factors determining if an expat is motivated, focused, performing, and continues to contribute to the company after the repatriation.